 It is generally held that complaints should be made within 12 months of the event or within 12 months of you finding out about the problem.
 The time limit means that you should start the complaints process as soon as possible.

 The first port of call

-Once an issue comes to light it is within everyone’s best interests to have it resolved as soon as possible.
-So, your first port of call should be to someone directly involved – either the NHS staff member concerned, or if that is not possible or helpful, the person in charge, such as the ward manager or practice manager.
-If your complaint is not dealt with to your satisfaction or if it is a problem that cannot be easily solved right away, you should consider following the formal NHS complaints procedure.
+Once an issue comes to light, it is in everyone’s best interests to have it resolved as soon as possible.
+So, your first port of call should be to someone directly involved – either the NHS staff member concerned or if that is not possible or helpful, the person in charge, such as the ward manager or practice manager.
+If your complaint is not dealt with to your satisfaction or a problem that cannot be easily solved right away, you should consider following the formal NHS complaints procedure.

 Step 1 of the NHS complaints procedure: local resolution

-To support your formal complaint, it is a good idea to keep records: dates, times, people you have spoken to.
+To support your formal complaint, keeping records: of dates, times, and people you have spoken to is a good idea.
 Have a clear idea of who or what your complaint is about and what you would like done to help resolve the issue.

-If you are not sure or not confident in proceeding alone, you can get support from the NHS Advocacy Service.
+If you are unsure or not confident in proceeding alone, you can get support from the NHS Advocacy Service.
 This support is free, independent and completely confidential.

 Step 2 of the NHS complaints procedure: Health Service Ombudsman

 You will complete a form which provides the Ombudsman with all the information required.
-You will give details on what happened and who was involved and the impact of the event.
-You should also include copies of any relevant documents with the form and give an indication of what you hope to achieve with your complaint: this could include receiving an apology, changing practice to avoid a similar problem happening again, an investigation and explanation of what happened and why it happened, or any other outcome you feel would help.
+You will give details on what happened, who was involved, and the event’s impact.
+You should also include copies of any relevant documents with the form and indicate what you hope to achieve with your complaint: this could include receiving an apology, changing practice to avoid a similar problem happening again, an investigation and explanation of what happened and why it happened, or any other outcome you feel would help.

 Financial compensation for NHS clinical negligence